Theta Ophiuchi

 Theta Ophiuchi, Latinized from θ Ophiuchi, is a multiple star system in the equatorial constellation of Ophiuchus.
 It lies on the "right foot" of the serpent-bearer, just southwest of Kepler's Star, the nova of 1604.
-According to Richard H. Allen's Star Names: Their Lore and Meaning (1899), θ Oph together with ξ Oph formed the Sogdian Wajrik "the Magician", the Khorasmian Markhashik "the Serpent-bitten" and with η Oph the Coptic Tshiō, "the Snake", and Aggia, "the Magician".
 This star has an apparent visual magnitude of +3.3, making it readily visible to the naked eye.
 Based upon parallax measurements from the Hipparcos mission, it is roughly 436 ly from Earth.
-It is 1.8 degrees south of the ecliptic.
+It is 1.8 degrees south of the ecliptic and therefore subject to lunar occultations and (very rarely) occulted by a planet.
+The next occultation by a planet will be by Mars on 3 October 2078.

 Theta Ophiuchi appears to be a triple star system.
 The brightest component is a spectroscopic binary with an orbital period of 56.71 days and an eccentricity of 0.17.
 The third component is 5.5 magnitude star with a stellar classification of B5.
 Its angular separation from the binary pair is 0.15 arcseconds.
 This system is a proper motion member of the Upper Scorpius sub-group in the Scorpius–Centaurus OB association, the nearest such co-moving association of massive stars to the Sun.

 The primary component of this system is a variable star of the Beta Cephei type with a period of just 3h 22m.
-It has nearly nine times the mass of the Sun and more than six times the Sun's radius.
-Although only 21 million years old, it has begun to evolve away from the main sequence and has become a subgiant star with a stellar classification of B2 IV.
-This massive star is radiating around 5,000 times the luminosity of the Sun from its outer atmosphere at an effective temperature of about 22,260 K, giving it the blue-white hue of a B-type star.
+It has an estimated 8.0 to 8.6 times the mass of the Sun and 4.98 to 5.23 times the Sun's radius.
+Although only 15.8 to 24 million years old, it has begun to evolve away from the main sequence and has become a subgiant star with a stellar classification of B2 IV.
+This massive star is radiating between 4,740 and 6,230 times the luminosity of the Sun from its photosphere at an effective temperature of about 22,260 K, giving it the blue-white hue of a B-type star.

+According to Richard H. Allen's Star Names: Their Lore and Meaning (1899), θ Oph together with ξ Oph formed the Sogdian Wajrik "the Magician", the Khorasmian Markhashik "the Serpent-bitten" and with η Oph the Coptic Tshiō, "the Snake", and Aggia, "the Magician".
+With ζ Oph, η Oph, and ξ Oph it formed the Persian Garafsa, the Serpent-tamer; a 1971 NASA list of star names includes the name Garafsa for θ Oph.